arosenkranz/component-library-demo/Lesson.md

 Ensuring that a UI component looks and is used properly is important if the component library is to be utilized by a cross-functional development team or throughout the open source community.

-This lesson assumes that you have working knowledge of JavaScript, React and CSS-in-JS technologies, and that you know how Storybook is configured.
+This lesson assumes that you have working knowledge of JavaScript, React, CSS-in-JS technologies, and that you know how Storybook is configured.
 You don't have to be an expert to get through this scenario, as we'll learn particulars along the way!
 If you've never set up Storybook before, check out the [Storybook documentation](https://storybook.js.org/docs/react/get-started/introduction) and see how a project is configured.

 ## Learning Objectives